Not a big ol’ nerd for personal finance and real estate like I am?

 Talk about a loaded question!
 Do you really expect us to answer that?
 Well, okay, maybe just a little.

-Real estate comes with risks and labor that most other investments don’t.
-Consider U.S. Treasury bonds that pay a 3% return – these are practically risk-free and labor-free.
-When investing in rental properties, you need to account for the extra risk and labor that come with them.
+Real estate investments come with risks and labor that most other investments don’t.
+Consider U.S. Treasury bonds that pay a 3% return — these are practically risk-free and labor-free.
+When investing in rental properties, you need to account for the extra level of risk and labor that come with them.

 And what about a labor premium?
-You could invest in a mutual fund, and not have to hassle with tenants calling you at 3AM to scream that they saw a cockroach.
+You could invest in a mutual fund or even private REITs like Streitwise and Fundrise, and not have to hassle with tenants calling you at 3AM to scream that they saw a cockroach.

-Personally, I would urge you not to invest in any residential property that won’t deliver at least an 7-8% return.
+Personally, I wouldn’t invest in any residential property that won’t deliver at least a 7-8% return.
 Otherwise, the juice just isn’t worth the squeeze.
 But for Class A, extremely low-risk properties with minimal headaches, lower returns may be acceptable.

 Only as Good as Your Expense Accuracy

-Capitalization rates are not the be all, end all metric for evaluating income properties.
-But they’re useful in comparing similar properties, and as a quick shorthand glimpse into potential returns.
+Capitalization rates are not the be-all, end-all metric for evaluating income properties.
+But they’re useful in comparing similar properties, and as a quick shorthand for real estate investors.

 Cash flow calculations and cash-on-cash returns make for better evaluations, but they too are only as good as your expense forecasting.
-If you estimate a 5% vacancy rate and $1,000/year in repairs for a property that actually has a 15% vacancy rate and costs an average of $3,000/year in repairs, you’re going to lose money.
+If you estimate a 5% vacancy rate and $1,000/year in maintenance costs for a property that actually has a 15% vacancy rate and costs an average of $3,000/year in maintenance costs, you’re going to lose money.

 If you want to get the most out of cap rate, cash flow and ROI projections, make sure your expense estimates are accurate.
 When in doubt, round up on vacancy rates and repairs in particular.